ppy/osu-wiki/wiki/Tournaments/osu!_UCI/NFL/en.md

 #### Seeding

-All of the players joined a [seeding multiplayer match](https://osu.ppy.sh/community/matches/57819614). ![][flag_US] MyAngelNeptune left after playing the second HardRock pick and didn't continue in the tournament.
+All of the players joined a [seeding multiplayer match](https://osu.ppy.sh/community/matches/57819614). ![][flag_US] MyAngelNeptune left after playing the second Hard Rock pick and didn't continue in the tournament.

 | Player | Aggregate placement |
 | :-- | :-- |